phpinternalsbook/PHP-Internals-Book/Book/php_ecosystem/compiling_php.rst

 There are two more switches, which you should **always** specify when developing extensions or working on PHP:

-``--enable-debug`` enables debug mode, which has multiple effects: Compilation will run with ``-g`` to generated debug symbols and additionally use the lowest optimization level ``-O0``, which will make PHP a lot slower, but make debugging with tools like ``gdb`` more predictable.
-Furthermore debug mode defines the ``ZEND_DEBUG`` macro, which will enabled various debugging helpers in the engine.
+``--enable-debug`` enables debug mode, which has multiple effects: Compilation will run with ``-g`` to generate debug symbols and additionally use the lowest optimization level ``-O0``.
+This will make PHP a lot slower, but make debugging with tools like ``gdb`` more predictable.
+Furthermore debug mode defines the ``ZEND_DEBUG`` macro, which will enable various debugging helpers in the engine.
 Among other things memory leaks, as well as incorrect use of some data structures, will be reported.